cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 }
 ```

 NOTE: It is up to individual implementations how they will provide access-control to the `ConnUpgradeTry` function.
-E.g. chain governance, permissioned actor, DAO, etc.
+E.g. chain governance, permissioned actor, DAO, etc. A chain may decide to have permissioned **or** permissionless `UpgradeTry`.
+In the permissioned case, both chains must explicitly consent to the upgrade, in the permissionless case; one chain initiates the upgrade and the other chain agrees to the upgrade by default.
+In the permissionless case, a relayer may submit the `ConnUpgradeTry` datagram.

 ```typescript